 Missing Brainerd Women Found Deceased

-Jenna Bartylla, 34 years-old of Brainerd was found deceased early Friday morning.
-She was found in Brainerd not far from where she was last seen by witnesses.
-Deputies confirm there in no indication of foul play.
+The body of a 34 years-old Brainerd woman was found deceased early Friday morning.
+Jenna Bartylla was last seen on January 7th at a home south of Brainerd.
+Searchers from the Crow Wing County Sheriff’s Office found her body in Brainerd not far from where she was last seen by witnesses.
+Sheriff Scott Goddard says there is no indication of foul play.
+Goddard also says investigators are still hoping to locate witnesses in the case.

 Crow Wing County Sheriff’s Department and members of the County Drone Team organized a search in the area, and shortly after Jenna Bartylla’s body was found by the Drone Team.